Theatrical Adapations of F. Scott Fitzgerald Works

 Cast: Margie Bolding as Zelda.

-Production was filmed on July 23, 1984 and is available for viewing on YouTube.
+Production was filmed on July 23, 1984 and released on YouTube, see the videofiles section.

 1982: Bernice Bobs Her Hair